oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The storage and transmission size of the Status Issuer's Status List Tokens depend on:

 - the size of the Status List, i.e. the number of Referenced Tokens
-- the revocation rate and distribution of the Status List data (due to compression, revocation rates close to 0% or 100% create lowest sizes while revocation rates closer to 50% and random distribution create highest sizes)
+- the revocation rate and distribution of the Status List data (due to compression, revocation rates close to 0% or 100% lead to the lowest sizes while revocation rates closer to 50% and random distribution lead to the highest sizes)
 - the lifetime of Referenced Tokens (shorter lifetimes allows for earlier retirement of Status List Tokens)

 The Status List Issuer may increase the size of a Status List if it requires indices for additional Referenced Tokens.
 It is RECOMMENDED that the size of a Status List in bits is divisible in bytes (8 bits) without a remainder, i.e. `size-in-bits` % 8 = 0.